 You can, however, change the articles of a limited company at any time after company formation, unless entrenchment provisions are included in amended articles (which may forbid changes or stipulate more onerous requirements for approval).

 If no restrictions are in place, changes to the articles can be made by special resolution, which requires a 75% majority of members’ votes to be passed.
 Members cast their votes at a general meeting or by written resolution.

 When changes have been agreed, a copy of the resolution and updated articles must be filed at Companies House within 15 days of the resolution.

 How do I send my memorandum and articles of association to Companies House?

 If you register your company online using Companies House Web Incorporation Service, you must adopt Model articles.
 You will simply be required to submit the memorandum online.
 Companies House does not require a copy of Model articles.

-If you register your company using Companies House paper application, you can adopt Model or bespoke articles.
-You must submit the memorandum and bespoke articles by post, but you do not have to include a copy of Model articles.
+If you register your company using a paper application (Companies House form IN01), you can adopt Model or bespoke articles.
+You must submit the memorandum and bespoke articles of association by post, along with your application form.
+If you use Model articles, you do not have to include a copy.